Bridging the 4G/5G Gap: Telecommunications Roadmap for Implementation

-- - After completing an assessment at the end of each event, attendees will earn a Certificate of Completion confirming 2 PDHs/0.2 CEUs per event OR 4 PDHs/0.4 CEUs for both events
+- - After completing an assessment at the end of each course, attendees will earn a Certificate of Completion confirming 2 PDHs/0.2 CEUs per event OR 4 PDHs/0.4 CEUs for both courses

 - - Attendees of both events will receive an IEEE digital badge that may be shared on social media channels

 - - Access to resources related to the topic (i.e. Bridging the Gap: 21st Century Wireless Communications Handbook, 2019 Edition)